 You can connect Kadiska Enterprise Stations through proxies that perform HTTPS decryption.

-For this you need to import the certification chain in the Station.
+For this you need to import the certification chain in the Station, and Watchtower container.

 The template of the

 docker-compose.yml file looks like this: